First passage percolation on the exponential of two-dimensional branching random walk: Introduction

-Another point is that, in the aforementioned optimization procedure, one has to be rather strategic in switchings as there is a cost for that.
+The aforementioned scheme involves several subtleties.
+One has to be rather strategic in switchings as there is a cost for that.
 Eventually, this is reduced to a question of computing the following \emph{regularized total variation} for the Brownian motion, defined by

 Here $B_{[0, 1]}$ is a standard Brownian motion, and $\lambda > 0$ is the term that measures the switching cost.
 We will use a recent result of \cite{Dunlap} on the asymptotic value of \eqref{eq-regularized-total-variation} as $\lambda \to 0$.\\